forfudan/MojoMiji/src/docs/basic/variables.md

 - The address of the variable defines where the data is stored in memory.
 - The value of the variable is a meaningful piece of information that you directly or indirectly create or use.
 It is usually stored in a binary format in the memory.

-You can think of a variable as a vault, on whose door is printed a name, a type, and an address.
+You can think of a variable as a safe vault, on whose door is printed a name, a type, and an address.
 The inside of the vault is a space that can hold a value, as shown in the figure below.

 ![Variable as a vault](/graphs/variable_as_vault.jpg)